NikKowPHP/social-brain/chapters/chapter-7.md

 The board was convinced.
 They funded the project that afternoon.
 But as Maria was packing up her laptop, David, a senior leader from another division, approached her.

 "Congratulations, Maria.
 Great story," he said.
-"But a good story can blind people to foundational risks.
-For example, your entire Q4 projection is dependent on the European data pipeline.
-I was in a meeting this morning, and that team is three months behind on their compliance updates.
-Did they tell you that?"
+"But a good story can blind people to foundational risks."
+He mentioned a potential data pipeline issue she hadn't known about, a small, sharp barb of a warning.
+He was testing her.

+That evening, an email from him arrived.
+It was a masterclass in corporate maneuvering.

+**Subject: Aligning Our Synergies**

+> Maria,
+>
+> Great presentation today.
+To ensure we capitalize on the momentum and maintain strategic alignment across the organization, leadership has decided to formally link my 'Odyssey' initiative with the Phoenix Project, creating a shared dependency for success.
+>
+> This will ensure your team's excellent work has the enterprise-level impact it deserves.
+My team will be in touch with the integration specs.
+>
+> Best,
+> David

 Maria's stomach dropped.
-They hadn't.
-It was a detail her team had missed.
+It wasn't a suggestion; it was a declaration.

-"That's the kind of thing that gets missed when a team is too focused on feeling good about the mission," David continued, his voice dropping slightly as he handed her a card.
-"To ensure alignment, leadership has just made the Phoenix Project's success a dependency for my 'Odyssey' initiative.
-My team will send the API docs."

-Maria's stomach dropped.
 Odyssey was David's failing pet project, a notoriously unstable system.
 An integration would be a technical nightmare, a certain path to delays and missed deadlines.
-It wasn't just a trap; it was a warning.
+He had copied her boss and the entire executive team.
+It was a trap, sprung in public.
 Her goal was no longer just to build a great product.
-It was to politically and technically navigate a forced dependency designed to make her fail.
+It was to politically and technically survive a forced dependency designed to make her fail.
 The real performance was just beginning.

 ---
 ### **Chapter 7 Debrief: Clarity and Storytelling**